Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-07-28-Fifth-Module-Post.md

 Zepner, L., Karrasch, P., Wiemann, F. and Bernard, L., 2021.
 ClimateCharts. net–an interactive climate analysis web platform.
 International journal of digital Earth, 14(3), pp.338-356.

 #### 2.2.4 Summary Post
+Data visualization could enable researchers to explore, interpret, and present the results in a clearer and graceful way (Chen et al., 2022).
+Certainly, effective visualization extracts complex datasets into clear, interpretable patterns, thereby advancing comprehension and reinforcing scholarly communication.
+My initial post analysis showed that effective visualization relies on clear encodings and reduced clutter.
+Applied to airline websites, Ryanair’s urgency driven design risks overwhelming users, while EasyJet’s mobile first approach offers cleaner usability.
+To improve, Ryanair could adopt progressive disclosure and storytelling elements to boost engagement (Unwin., 2020), whereas EasyJet should refine consistency and visual hierarchy.

+By Unit 4, only one peer response was received from Kgwerano Chula.
+His feedback highlighted the strengths of my initial post and expanded it by stressing data visualization principles.
+He noted that both airlines’ route maps use spatial positioning to convey geographical information, with Ryanair’s interactive filters supporting analytical comparisons and EasyJet’s design simplifying route exploration.

+Unit 2 introduced the grammar and idioms of data visualization, emphasizing how effective visuals depend on aligning data and task abstraction with channels such as spatial position, marks, and colour.
+This foundation supports critical evaluation of how insights are communicated and how cognitive load can be reduced (Tang et al., 2023).
+Unit 3 builds on this by teaching R programming for statistical analysis and visualization, providing practice in writing scripts, working with dataframes, and applying basic techniques through libraries, with flexible access via RStudio.
+Unit 4 extended these skills to data handling in R, focusing on reading, organizing, and writing datasets to support future analysis.

+Overall, the study of data visualization underscored its role in transforming complex information into clear insights, as reflected in my comparison of Ryanair and EasyJet’s design approaches.
+Peer feedback reinforced the importance of aligning visuals with user objectives, while Units 2–4 provided both theoretical grounding and practical skills in R for creating, organizing, and evaluating effective visualizations.

+#### References
+Chen, T., Liu, Y.X. and Huang, L., 2022.
+ImageGP: An easy‐to‐use data visualization web server for scientific researchers.
+Imeta, 1(1), p.e5.

+Tang, D., Chen, M., Huang, X., Zhang, G., Zeng, L., Zhang, G., Wu, S. and Wang, Y., 2023.
+SRplot: A free online platform for data visualization and graphing.
+PloS one, 18(11), p.e0294236.

+Unwin, A., 2020.
+Why is data visualization important? what is important in data visualization?.
+Harvard Data Science Review, 2(1).

+Xie, J., Chen, Y., Cai, G., Cai, R., Hu, Z. and Wang, H., 2023.
+Tree Visualization By One Table (tvBOT): a web application for visualizing, modifying, and annotating phylogenetic trees.
+Nucleic acids research, 51(W1), pp.W587-W592.

 ### 3. What exactly have I learnt from this module?